Lena Waithe: Career

 In 2017, Waithe and Ansari won the Primetime Emmy Award for Outstanding Writing for a Comedy Series for the season 2 episode "Thanksgiving".
 She became the first African-American woman to win an Emmy in that category.
 Waithe described the episode as based on her coming out experience as a lesbian.
 During her Emmy speech, she sent a special message to her LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual) family discussing how "The things that make us different—those are our superpowers."
 She ended her speech by recognizing her journey as a Black woman, saying, "Thank you for embracing a little Indian boy from South Carolina and a little queer Black girl from the South Side of Chicago."
 Waithe also developed an autobiographical drama series, The Chi.
 Out Magazine named Waithe the Out100: Artist of the Year on November 8, 2017.

-Since 2018, Waithe has been the voiceover of the tagline of AT&T commercials.
+Since 2018, Waithe has provided the voiceover of the tagline of AT&T commercials.
+The same year, she became the first Black queer woman since November 2003 to be featured on the cover of Vanity Fair magazine.
+Waithe also founded her production company, Hillman Grad Productions.

 Waithe wrote and produced the road trip-crime film Queen & Slim, starring Jodie Turner-Smith and Daniel Kaluuya, and directed by Melina Matsoukas.
 It was released on November 27, 2019, by Universal Pictures.
+This film focuses on powerful social issues such as systemic racism, police brutality and oppression.
+It has been depicted as a “a meditation on a system of justice that treats innocent people as outlaws,” or “a bourgeois representation of the struggle against police oppression."
+Queen & Slim won a BET Award for Best Movie (2020), Florida Film Critics Circle Award (2019) as well as other awards.

 In 2020, Waithe lent her voice to the Pixar animated film Onward, portraying the cyclops police officer Specter, the first queer animated character in Disney history.

 She focuses on recruiting more people of color and queer artists for her film and television projects.
 In 2020 her production company, Hillman Grad Productions, opened a mentoring and training program with financial support from the Froneri ice-cream company.
-More recently, she inked a deal with the Warner Bros.
+More recently, she signed a deal with the Warner Bros.
 TV Group in order to develop a TV version of Hoop Dreams.

 Personal life

-Waithe is a masculine-presenting lesbian.
-She became engaged in 2017 to Alana Mayo, a content executive.
+Waithe became engaged in 2017 to Alana Mayo, a content executive.
 They married in 2019 in San Francisco.
 On January 23, 2020, Waithe and Mayo announced that they had separated after two months of marriage.
-In November 2020, Mayo filed for divorce from Waithe; the single status of both was restored on May 24, 2021, with agreement for spousal support, and dividing up of property and other assets.
+In November 2020, Mayo filed for divorce from Waithe; the divorce was finalized by agreement on May 24, 2021.
+Waithe's relationship with English actress Cynthia Erivo was confirmed in 2024.

 Waithe has described her family as "lazy Christians" and said in 2018, "I'm a huge believer in God, and Jesus Christ, and that God made me and all those things.
 And I try to just be a good person.
 I think that is the base of my religion, is to be good, is to be honest."